 Titling is a requirement for trailers.
 The Division of Motor Vehicles handles it, except for boat trailers, which are the responsibility of the Department of Natural Resources and Environmental Control.

-If the previous owner is not there, they must contact the DMV to alert them to the sale and complete a report of sale and registration card.
+If the previous owner is not there, they must contact the DMV to alert them to the sale and complete a report of the sale and registration card.
 The seller must also complete the Assignment of Certificate of Title, and you and the seller must sign it.
 In addition, you must fill out and sign the Purchaser’s Application.

 The title fee depends on the weight of your trailer.